Dripdrop12/ipardalis/content/price.md

-title = "How much do Panther Chameleons cost?" header_title = "Should You Keep a Panther Chameleon as a Pet?" description = "Panther Chameleons are not cheap to own, usually costing $1,000+ for a full setup plus the cost of acquiring a healthy animal." keywords = ["What is the most expensive chameleon", "Are panther chameleons good pets", "Are chameleons expensive to keep", "What is the friendliest breed of chameleon"]
+title = "How much do Panther Chameleons cost?" header_title = "Should You Keep a Panther Chameleon as a Pet?" description = "Panther Chameleons are not cheap to own, usually costing $1,000+ for a full setup plus the cost of acquiring a healthy animal." keywords = ["Panther Chameleon Price", "What is the most expensive chameleon", "Are panther chameleons good pets", "Are chameleons expensive to keep", "What is the friendliest breed of chameleon"]
 +++

 # How much do Panther Chameleons usually cost?